Data Table

 Explanation

 Household type and size are important considerations when choosing where to live.
-On average, households with a householder who is a person of color — Hispanic, Latino, or a race other than white — are larger (2.8 compared to 2.4 persons per household).
-Persons of color are more likely to live with relatives.
-72% of households with a householder who is a person of color live with family compared to 64% of households with a white, non-Hispanic householder.
+On average, households with a householder who is a person of color are more likely to live with relatives.
+In 2020, 68% of Thurston County households with a householder who is a person of color live with family compared to 62% of households with a white, non-Hispanic householder.

 Householders